- 1 large turkey breast (2-2.25kg)

 - Rest your turkey for at least 30 minutes before carving and serving.

-Sam and Shauna from Hang Fire Southern Kitchen put a smoked twist on the classic Christmas turkey, cooking the bird on a BBQ.
+Put a smoked twist on the classic Christmas turkey by cooking the bird on a BBQ.

 The Quebec Maple Syrup Producers are not in any way responsible for the identification or presence of allergens in recipes or for the classification of any recipe as vegetarian or vegan.